 8

-With this in mind, it is intriguing to consider that the figure of the Eoduksini — the shadowy monster embodying fear itself — might not actually possess any intent to harm humans.
-As observation technologies have advanced, many things once explained as mysterious beings are now often understood, even by those with little interest in science, as natural phenomena.
-For example, the Hidarugami, a yokai said to appear in remote mountains and bring people to their deaths, could be driven away by licking rice (written as the character “mi” on one’s palm) or by eating wild plants — actions that, from a modern perspective, closely resemble responses to hypoglycemia.
+From this perspective, the figure of the Eoduksini — the embodiment of fear — may not intend harm at all.
+As observational technologies have developed, many once-mysterious beings are now recognized as natural phenomena.
+The Hidarugami, for example, a yokai said to lure travelers to their deaths in remote mountains, could be repelled by licking the character for “rice” written on one’s palm or by eating wild plants.
+Seen from today’s viewpoint, these actions closely resemble responses to hypoglycemia.

 9